whammou/OENG1209/kinematics/motion1d.md

 ## Velocity and Speed

-* **Velocity** is definied as change of displacement over time.
+* **Velocity** is defined as change of displacement over time.
 Velocity could be positive or negative.
 * **Speed** is defined as change of *distance* over time.
 Speed is always positive.

 ### Velocity